Raulanthropos/json-csv/README.md

 ## JSON to CSV Converter

 This project is a simple web application designed to upload a JSON file, process it to strip out HTML tags, and convert it into a CSV file.
-It is built specifically for a particular use case involving a specific object structure.
+It is a general-purpose utility tool for handling JSON data in the format of arrays of objects, which may contain HTML tags.
+It is not limited to any specific object structure or use case.

 ## Features